Top three drones for 2019

 If you're looking for a compact drone that doesn't weigh a ton, this is a perfect candidate.
 Setting it up is simple, as the camera and propellers are already attached to the drone when you get it.
 Flying it is just as easy; it responds quickly and accurately to remote controller commands and descends to land once it hits a critical low battery warning.
 Where camera quality is concerned, it takes good photos but its videos are even better, producing footage with bright colours and sharp details.
 The only hiccup with this model is its disappointing battery life, lasting only 13 minutes of flight before a critical battery warning begins.

-And here are three drones to avoid
+And here are two drones to avoid

 For every drone that feels effortless to fly, with satisfying feedback and control, there’s another that feels like you’re wrestling with a kite.